Hugo Award FAQ

 Yes.
 Any work is eligible, regardless of its place or language of publication.
 Works first published in languages other than English are also eligible in their first year of publication in English translation.

-The members of WSFS have been concerned that works published in English outside of the US are not getting sufficient exposure to the voting public (the majority of whom are Americans).
+The members of WSFS have been concerned that works published in English outside of the USA are not getting sufficient exposure to the voting public (the largest group of whom are Americans even when Worldcon is in another country).
 Frequently US publishers will pick up on successful British, Canadian or Australian books (amongst others) a year or two after their initial publication.
 American voters want to nominate them, but by then it is too late because the eligibility year is passed.
-So WSFS has been experimenting with extending eligibility for such works when they are first published in the US.
-Currently this rule is being renewed on a year-by-year basis and the precise details may change from year to year.
-Read the Hugo nominating ballot carefully and check out the various recommendation lists available online if you are uncertain about a particular work.
+So effective with the 2015 Hugo Awards, WSFS granted an additional year of eligibility for such works when they are first published in the USA.
+This extension only applies to works that did not make the final ballot in their initial publication.

 What if I am not sure about the length of a work?